 How do you prevent self checkout theft and fraud?

 Before you abandon your self checkout plans entirely, there are ways to reduce theft and fraud.
-Here are some ways to improve self checkout security in your grocery store.
+Here are some ways to improve self checkout security as part of your grocery store surveillance system.

 Attentive customer service clerks